Introduction

 Let’s check again in Pose mode.

-I have shown you how to create and insert the bones manually, but in the next article I will show you how to use the ones that are already prepared for you.
+I have shown you how to create and insert bones manually.
+In the next article, I will show you how to use bones that have already been prepared for you.

 In the next article, I’ll show you how to create an animation.